finic-ai/doctran/README.md

 </a>
 </p>

-Doctran is an open source framework for applying transformations to unstructured text using LLMs and classical NLP, with the goal of improving information density.
-This is useful for applications that rely on ANN search to retrieve relevant context for LLM-based assistants like chatbots and agents, where sparse information in source documents results in poor recall.
+Using ANN search to retrieve context for LLM-driven applications like chatbots and agents is standard practice, but suffers from low recall when embeddings are generated from documents with sparse information and noisy text.
+Doctran is an open-source platform that users LLMs and classical NLP techniques to transform unstructured text and increase information density.